dymoy/peer-prep/README.md

 When the user is browsing the `ExploreSession` page and see a session they're interested in, they'll have the option to register and save the session to their `MySessions` page.
 After doing so, the button will re-render and give the user the option to unregister from the session if they'd like.

 ## Testing
 A testing suite was written with [jest](https://www.npmjs.com/package/jest) for the helper function `formatDate`.
 You may execute the test suite by running `npm run test` on the CLI while in the `server/` working directory.
 Note that the test suite was written based on PST/ PDT time zone.

 The GraphQL queries and mutations were tested locally during development with the [Apollo Sandbox](https://www.apollographql.com/docs/graphos/explorer/sandbox/) studio tool.

-Please refer to the [Installation](#installation) section if you are interested in running and testing the application locally.
+Please refer to the [Installation and Access](#installation-and-access) section if you are interested in running and testing the application locally.

 ## Future Directions